 - The amino acid, methionine, in ragi is a key protein component that is a cost-effective supplement for the world’s poor who survive predominantly on a starchy diet.

 - Research shows that the iron content in ragi went up significantly on germination and popping.

-Ragi recipe ideas for healthy living
+Ragi flour recipes for healthy living

-1. Ragi breakfast ideas
+1. Ragi breakfast recipe ideas

 - Sprouted ragi dosa (nachni dosa)